Physical Therapy & Foot Exercises

 Key Takeaways from the Community

-- Hoka is the most frequently mentioned product by community members
+- none is the most frequently mentioned product by community members

-- neuroma surgery is the most discussed surgical procedure in this category
+- none is the most discussed surgical procedure in this category

-- Patients frequently discuss both surgery and stretching as part of their treatment approach
+- Patients frequently discuss both surgery and massage as part of their treatment approach

 Community Insights